Engee documentation

 Details

-A vector of absolute temperature values for each element of the Foster model.
+The vector of absolute temperature values of each element of the Foster model.

 Dependencies

-To use this parameter, set the Thermal network parameter to `Cauer model parameterised with Foster coefficients'.
+To use this parameter, set the Thermal network parameter to Cauer model parameterized with Foster coefficients.

 K | degC | degF | degR | deltaK | deltadegC | deltadegF | deltadegR